Wardrobe of Mary, Queen of Scots: Inventories made in August 1586 and February 1587

 In August 1586, possibly while Mary was taken to Tixall, an inventory was made of her jewels and silver plate in the keeping of Jean Kennedy.
 Some fabrics were in the keeping of Elizabeth Curle.
 There is also a short list of items stolen from Mary in 1586.
 The circumstances are unclear.
 The list includes a gold pincase to wear on a girdle, enamelled white and red, doublets of russet satin and canvas, a black velvet cap with a green and black feather, and three embroidered mufflers or scarves of which two were black velvet.
 Three "carcanet chains" or necklaces were embroidered with gold and silver.

 The August 1586 inventory includes some linen and canvas for embroidery, and a bed of work of "rezel", le lict d'ouvraige de rezel.
-This was probably the same "reseau" network that Mary had crafted at Lochleven.
+The "rezel" was probably the same "reseau" network that Mary had crafted at Lochleven.
 The bed curtains were described again in English as "furniture for a bedd, of network and holland intermixed, not half finished".
+By this time, Charles Plouvart was employed as her embroiderer, a replacement for Pierre Oudry.
+Pierre Oudry was a valued servant and held the office of clerk of the customs of Edinburgh, forfeited by Patrick Bellenden of Stenhouse.
+Oudry had served Mary at Sheffield, with his wife, sister-in-law and five children.
+His wife became mentally ill and was kept at Tutbury while Mary was at Chartley.
+Later collectors and historians thought Oudry was a painter, and his name "P. Oudry Pinxit" was added Mary's portraits.

 After Mary's execution in February 1587 a list of her belongings, jewellery and apparell, in the possession of various members of her household was made.
 Jean Kennedy, Renée Rallay, Gillis Mowbray, and Mary Pagez, the daughter of Bastian Pagez, each held several items from the queen's wardrobe.
 Renée Rallay had the queen's embroidery silks.
 Some pieces, including the black velvet gown set with pearls were said to have been earmarked by Mary to be sold by her Master of Household, Andrew Melville of Garvock, to cover the expenses of the return of servants to Scotland.

 The emblematic bed at Holyrood Palace in 1603

 Some of Mary's things were sent to Scotland, and in April 1603, the secretary of Anne of Denmark, William Fowler noted or obtained a list of some of the emblems or devices embroidered on the curtains of Mary's bed at Holyrood Palace.
 Fowler's nephew William Drummond of Hawthornden sent a version of the list to Ben Jonson in 1619.
 The embroideries included a panel with a Latin motto Unus Non Sufficit Orbis, or "One world is not enough".
-An picture of a two loadstone magnets was captioned with an embroidered anagram of "Marie Steuart" in French as Sa Verteu M'attire, meaning "its virtue attracts me".
+A picture of two loadstone magnets was captioned with an embroidered anagram of "Marie Steuart" in French as Sa Verteu M'attire, meaning "its virtue attracts me".
 This anagram had been used by Mary as a signature to a poem in 1574.